We have several station upgrades planned for this fall. Our planned upgrades include the following:

 - The addition of a Maestro Control Console to our set of PC-based remote operating clients

-The figure above shows an updated architecture for our Remote Operating Gateway which includes these enhancements.
-The planned Elecraft KPA1500 solid state amplifier will simplify the software associated with remotely controlling and monitoring the amplifier, tuner, and wattmeter components in our previous remote operating setup.
+The figure above shows an updated architecture for our Remote Operating Gateway, including these enhancements.
+The planned Elecraft KPA1500 solid-state amplifier will simplify the software associated with remotely controlling and monitoring the amplifier, tuner, and wattmeter components in our previous remote operating setup.

-We have been quite impressed with the performance of our Icom IC-7300’s radio’s receiver.
+We have been quite impressed with the performance of our Icom IC-7300’s radio receiver.
 As a result, we have decided to upgrade the second radio in Anita’s operating position to an Icom IC-7610.
-We expect that the IC-7610’s receiver performance will be as good as or better than the IC-7300.
+We expect the IC-7610’s receiver performance to be as good as or better than the IC-7300.

-The Icom IC-7610 also provides a very nice external display capability which will allow us to take the best advantage of the radio’s pan adapter.
+The Icom IC-7610 also provides a nice external display capability, allowing us to take advantage of the radio’s pan adapter.
 We believe that the IC-7610 will integrate easily into our microHAM system.
 It should be a “drop-in” replacement for our current IC-7600.
 We hope to see the IC-7610 shipping before the end of this year.

 Our microHAM Station Automation System can accommodate shared amplifiers.
-We will take advantage of this capability when we integrated the Elecraft KPA1500 into our station.
+We will utilize this capability when integrating the Elecraft KPA1500 into our station.
 The shared amplifier setup will also allow us to eliminate one of our bandpass filters.
 The KPA1500 amplifier integrates autotuner and wattmeter functions into the amplifier and provides a direct Ethernet interface for remote control and management.
-These enhancements should eliminate the need for several of the remote control server software applications that we are currently running on a PC in our shack.
+These enhancements should eliminate the need for several remote control server software applications we are currently running on a PC in our shack.
 Also, we can manage all of these functions from a single client application on a remote client PC.
 These simplifications will make our remote operating gateway setup more reliable and easier to use.

-Also, it appears that the local control interface to the new Elecraft KPA1500 amplifier is nearly identical to that used by our current Elecraft KPA500 Amplifier.
+Also, the local control interface to the new Elecraft KPA1500 amplifier appears nearly identical to that used by our current Elecraft KPA500 Amplifier.
 This means that we can begin our shared amplifier upgrades using the KPA500.
-We do not have a firm date for the IC-7610 to ship and that portion of our upgrade plans is likely to be our last step in the project.
+We do not have a firm date for the IC-7610 to ship, and that portion of our upgrade plans is likely to be our last step in the project.